 HOW TO GET THE BEST OUT OF YOUR HAIR DURING PREGNANCY

 A foetus requires a huge amount of energy to grow, and so do your hair cells.
-However, your body will quite rightly prioritize your baby’s needs over that of your hair.
-To help keep your hair healthy, follow the 4-hour nutrition rule.
+However, your body will quite rightly prioritise your baby’s needs over that of your hair.
+To help keep your hair healthy, follow the four-hour nutrition rule.
 Snack on a complex carbohydrate such as fruit/wholegrain toast if more than 4 hours is left between meals.

 Always consult your doctor/GP before making any changes to your diet.

 Above all, try not to worry about your hair.
 Apart from a hiccup or two at the beginning, by the end of your pregnancy the chances are that your hair will look and feel wonderful.